willtennien/Yak/doc/library funjects for site/Number.md

 .abs # also a prefix operator

-.ceil
+.ceil   # returns the receiver rounded up.
-.floor
+.floor  # returns the receiver rounded down.
-.round
+.round  # returns the receiver rounded to the nearest whole number.

-.times[f] # invokes f[0]..f[receiver - 1] and returns a list of the results; signals an error if the receiver is not an integer
+.times[f] # invokes f[0]..f[receiver - 1] and returns a list of the results; signals an error if the receiver is not an integer.